core-wg/resource-directory/draft-ietf-core-resource-directory.md

 A link matches a search criterion if it has an attribute of the same name and the same value, allowing for a trailing "\*" wildcard operator as in Section 4.1 of {{RFC6690}}.
 Attributes that are defined as "link-type" match if the search value matches any of their values (see Section 4.1 of {{RFC6690}}; eg. `?if=core.s` matches `;if="abc core.s";`).
-A link also matches a search criterion if the link that would be produced for any of its containing entities would match the criterion: A search criterion matches an endpoint if it matches the endpoint itself or any of the groups it is contained in, and one on a resource if it matches the resource, the resource's endpoint, or any of the endpoint's groups.
+A link also matches a search criterion if the link that would be produced for any of its containing entities would match the criterion, or an entity contained in it would: A search criterion matches an endpoint if it matches the endpoint itself, any of the groups it is contained in or any resource it contains.
+One on a resource matches if it matches the resource itself, the resource's endpoint, or any of the endpoint's groups.

 Note that `href` is also a valid search criterion and matches target references.
 Like all search criteria, on a resource lookup it can match the target reference of the resource link itself, but also the registration resource of the endpoint that registered it, or any group resource that endpoint is contained in.